-When I used to hear people refer to their “program” I had no idea what they were talking about.
-I suppose it can mean different things to different people, but in my pre-sobriety days, what I had going on was a default program.
-I didn’t even realize it existed, let alone know that it was the main operating system in my life.
-I was running on the subconscious programming I had picked up, mostly fueled by false beliefs and unskillful behaviors, to put it mildly.
+Before, when I heard people refer to their “program” I had no idea what they were talking about.
+I had a program, all right, but it was a default program.
+I didn’t realize it existed, let alone know that it was the main operating system in my life.
+I was running on the subconscious programming I had picked up, largely by false beliefs and the unskillful behaviors of myself and others.

 Before sobriety, it was always pretty jumbly in my head, as I recall.
 There was a steady din of noise that I had no idea I could intercept, re-pattern, or stop.
 I usually had no idea what it was specifically saying, but basically it wasn’t pretty, and it kept me in an emotional slump.
 The inner voices (I’ve heard referred to as The Committee) were not helpful or positive.
 They likely held me back, kept me struggling, doubtful, and afraid.

 I try to remember to be mindful that what I put after that extremely powerful word duo will become my life experience.
 I Am… what I decide I am.
 Actually I Am what I believe I am, no more, no less.
 If I want to know what that really is, my results, situations, and circumstances will provide lots of clues for me to interpret.
 Those clues will tell me what I believe to be true about who I am, and what I believe is possible or not for me.